SAR-ARD/asard/docs/source/general/asard.rst

 SNAP
 ====

-The central function for processing backscatter data with SNAP is :func:`ERS_NRB.snap.process`.
+The central function for processing backscatter data with SNAP is :func:`asard.snap.process`.
 It will perform all necessary steps to generate radiometrically terrain corrected gamma/sigma naught backscatter plus all relevant additional datasets like local incident angle and local contribution area (see argument ``export_extra``).
 In a full processor run, the following functions are called in sequence:

-- :func:`ERS_NRB.snap.pre`: general pre-processing including
+- :func:`asard.snap.pre`: general pre-processing including

   + Orbit state vector enhancement
   + Calibration to beta naught (for RTC)